wannydossantos/pgbackup/README.rst

   $ make

-If virtualenv isnât active then use:
+If virtualenv isn't active then use:

 ::